 In the past, I have also conducted extensive research in the area of Historiography of Linguistics, Linguistic Typology and Sociolinguistics, and have lead or been involved in different research projects, such as The E-Portfolio Toolkit, funded by the Centre for Excellence in Learning and Teaching (ALPS) or The Pragmatic Change in Spanish, funded by the Spanish Council of Science and Technology.
 I also collaborated in the CORDE Project, conducted by the Spanish Royal Academy.

-I am currently co-supervising a PhD thesis on Pragmatics applied to teaching and learning Spanish as a foreign language and I am regularly invited to PhD Viva in the field of the Teaching and Learning of Foreign Languages.
+I am currently co-supervising a PhD thesis on testing pedagogical theories in online games and I am regularly invited to PhD Vivas in the field of the Teaching and Learning of Foreign Languages.
 In addition, I frequently collaborate as a reviewer for different Periodicals in the field and I am a member of several Scientific Boards.

 I have experience in teaching Spanish language and culture, Cross-Cultural Capabilities, Linguistics and various related fields to a wide range of levels in Higher Education; in addition, I have taught Research Methods applied to Modern Languages and collaborated as a guest lecturer on a MA in Materials Development.
 I am qualified as a DELE Examiner and I am currently participating in the Council of Europe’s Education Department validation workshops of the Common European Framework of Reference for Languages Mediation descriptors.
 I am also a Fellow of the Higher Education Academy.